x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

     - Choose whether to **Encrypt all emails** by selecting **Yes** or **No**.
 When selecting **Yes** or **No**, administrators can choose to allow the user to change the app setting's value.
 Select **Yes** (app default) to allow the user to change the setting or choose **No** if you want to prevent the user from changing the setting's value.
     - Choose whether to **Sign all emails** by selecting **Yes** or **No**.
 When selecting **Yes** or **No**, administrators can choose to allow the user to change the app setting's value.
 Select **Yes** (app default) to allow the user to change the setting or choose **No** if you want to prevent the user from changing the setting's value.
+    - If needed, deploy a **LDAP URL** for recipient certificate lookup.
+For more information on the URL format, see [LDAP support for certificate lookup](smime-outlook-for-ios-and-android.md#ldap-support-for-certificate-lookup).

 11. When you are finished configuring the settings, choose **Next**.